-- 1. At a beginning level, improve one or more of the following: range of motion, body composition, resting heart rate, strength and endurance, and aerobic capacity. - 2.
-At a beginning level, demonstrate knowledge of various exercises.
+- 1. Improve one or more of the following at an intermediate level: range of motion, body composition, resting heart rate, strength and endurance, and aerobic capacity. - 2.
+Demonstrate knowledge of various exercises at an intermediate level.

 5. SPECIFIC INSTRUCTIONAL OBJECTIVES: